-All data will be kept in accordance with the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools (for maintained schools).
+All data will be kept in accordance with the school's Retention Schedule.
 This can be found here.

-15. Personal data breaches
+16. Personal data breaches

 The school will make all reasonable endeavours to ensure that there are no personal data breaches.

 In the unlikely event of a suspected data breach, we will follow the procedure set out in appendix 1.